gelisondo/lamp-install-wordpress/README.md

     wp_mysql_user: Scd-ksdSKDKl23
     wp_mysql_password: "{{ vault_wp_mysql_password_site3 }}"
     bihind_proxy: false
+    wp_admin_user: AdminSitio3
+    wp_admin_password: "{{ vault_wp_admin_password_site3 }}"
+    wp_admin_email: "webmaster3@testdomain.com"
 ```

 Consider the infrastructure on which your WordPress sites will be installed, whether they will be directly exposed to the Internet or whether they will run behind a reverse proxy.
 To identify this, there is the bihind_proxy key, this can have two states: true or false.

+We added the WordPress administrator of each site as well as their password and email.
+In this way each site is configured independently, improving security.

 ## Define database password tu use wordpress, encrypted with vault